-He studied and did his PhD in Liverpool where he studied seaweed physiology, before spending 7 years in Germany working on oceanographic projects in the Antarctic, Arctic and Red Sea.
-After returning to the UK he established groups working on sea ice biogeochemistry, land-ocean interactions, and the production of biofuels from algal bioreactors.
+He studied and did his PhD at the University of Liverpool in the 1980s where he studied seaweed physiology, before spending 7 years in Germany (Bremen, Bremerhaven, Oldenburg) working on experiments into cold tolerance of algae and oceanographic projects in the Antarctic, Arctic, North Sea and Red Sea.

 He takes pride in conveying his science to non-specialist audiences, both in talks but also writing textbooks and books for non-academic audiences.
 Over the years, he has become increasingly interested in the connections between observational biology and art and design.

 Wales can lead the world in fight against climate change

 More and more higher education institutions globally are declaring a climate emergency.
 Bangor University and its Students Union have joined the movement.
 Read more18 July 2019

 Life in the sea ice – A portrait of David Thomas

 Professor David Thomas, the Chair of the Changing Arctic Ocean Programme Advisory Group, talks about his research in the Arctic.
 Read more01 June 2017